 Question 45:

-Frozen water vapor becomes snowflake crystals, but frozen rain is sleet.
+Frozen water vapor becomes snowflake crystals,

 The highlighted word 'but' is a conjunction.
 A conjunction serves to connect words, phrases, clauses, or sentences.